dosten-xx/techdemo/Phase1.md

 1. Clone the techdemo git repository (referred to as %TECHHOME%).
 1. Open a command prompt and cd to %TECHHOME%.
 Run `mvn clean install`.
 1. Copy target\dukes-bookstore.war to %WILDFLY_HOME%\standalone\deployments.
 You can also use `mvn wildfly:deploy` to do a remote deployment to a running WildFly server.
-1. Run `mvn flyway:clean flyway:migrate` to clean and load the database.
+1. Run `mvn flyway:clean flyway:migrate` to clean and configure the database.
 Be sure to set the environment variables POSTGRES_USER and POSTGRES_PASSWORD.
 1. cd to %WILDFLY_HOME%\bin.
 Run `standalone.bat` to start WildFly.
 1. Browse to [http://localhost:8080/dukes-bookstore](http://localhost:8080/dukes-bookstore).